WiproOpenSource/openbdre/README.md

 BDRE uses RDBMS database to store all job related metadata.
 A set of stored procedures are there to interface will the tables which are exposed via Java APIs to manage/create/update the static and run time metadata information.
 Below is the data model for BDRE metadata operational database.

 ![eer](http://wiproopensourcepractice.github.io/openbdre/bdreimages/eer.png)

+# How To Contribute

+Contribution for the betterment of BDRE is extreamly welcome and humbly requested by us.
+To contribute please navigate to our Github peoject page to fork the repository.
+You can make changes to your own forked repository and then open a pull request to merge your change.